 Our top North Myrtle Beach golf courses:

-9. Take Dolphin Cruise
+9. Take a Dolphin Cruise

 In the morning hours, bottlenose dolphins bob up to the surface before diving into the Atlantic.
 Their rollercoaster journeys are incredible to watch.
 In North Myrtle Beach, there are ample opportunities to get out on the water and see them up close.
+Southern Shores Island & Dolphin Cruises offers an alternative to the regular cruise boat.
+You can trade that in for a relaxing 2-hour catamaran charter.
+Along the way, you’ll stop at unspoiled barrier islands where untouched sands await.

-10. Shark Wake Park
+11. Spend the Day at Shark Wake Park

 Sometimes, the dance between sunbathing and swimming needs to be spiced up!
-To add more adrenalin to your day on the water, pay a visit to Shark Wake Park.
+To add more adrenaline to your day on the water, pay a visit to Shark Wake Park.
 The North Myrtle Beach sports complex is a thrilling collection of floating obstacles, climbing towers, and slides.
 But that’s not all.

 Once you’ve conquered the course, try your hand at wakeboarding, knee-boarding, water skiing, and more at their state-of-the-art wake park.

-11. Experience The Alabama Theatre
+12. Experience The Alabama Theatre

 Once you’ve ticked Barefoot Landing off the list, it’s likely you’ll have seen The Alabama Theatre.
 But it’s worth finding a few hours in your packed itinerary to enjoy a show.

 The iconic local venue has been entertaining since 1993 with spectacular variety shows.
 Come and experience their all-star cast with comedy, live music & fun choreography.
 On their nights off, the show continues with amazing tribute acts.
+If you can’t get enough, be sure to check out the Carolina Opry Theatre.

-12. Wander Brookgreen Gardens
+13. Wander Brookgreen Gardens

 The 9,127-acre property on the Hammock Coast is a floral jewel.
 The botanical area features a mesmerizing Butterfly Garden, 250-year-old live oaks, and the Palmetto Garden.